Inauguration coverage shows deep divisions remain

 Although some shouts of “lock her up” within the audience echoed the campaign, there was a moment of televised grace at the luncheon that followed when Trump saluted Clinton and dignitaries in attendance stood and applauded.

-Following Trump’s 16-minute inaugural address, Brian Williams on NBC drew a contrast to the new president’s image of an “American carnage” to the call to action in President John F. Kennedy’s 1961 speech.
+Following Trump’s 16-minute inaugural address, Brian Williams on MSNBC drew a contrast to the new president’s image of an “American carnage” to the call to action in President John F. Kennedy’s 1961 speech.

 Several commentators noted that the speech was aimed more at Trump’s supporters than constituents who are suspicious of him.